-(3) REDUCTION OF MINIMUM SETBACK REQUIREMENTS TO BLOCK FACE AVERAGE

-The minimum required front yard setback on a lot shall be reduced below the standards applicable in the zoning district in which the lot is located to the average established front setback on lots located on the same block face and in the same zoning district, where such average setback is less than is required in the district and where a minimum of 60 percent of the such frontage was developed prior to July 1, 2022.
+(3) REDUCTION OF MINIMUM SETBACK REQUIREMENTS TO BLOCK FACE AVERAGE on the same block face and in the same zoning district, where such average setback is less than is required in the district and where a minimum of 60 percent of the such frontage was developed prior to July 1, 2022.
 Calculation of the average shall exclude any front setback depth that exceeds the next deepest depth by more than 15 feet.